0xbaaaadf8/chromeos-session/README.md

 * Adobe Flash (But it's kicking the bucket in 2020, so...)
 * Widevine...
 No protected content for now.
 * Android apps (Missing container files)
-* Crostini (I'm considering making a replacement; see the "A crostini replacement?" section below for more details)
+* Crostini (I'm considering whether or not to make a replacement; see the "A crostini replacement?" section below for more details)
 * Crosh (but you can still have a shell via openSSH; see the "Get a shell with openSSH" section below for more details)

 ### Odd behavior